-Many people assume that traveling with dogs is incredibly difficult, if not downright impossible.
-But they don’t want to leave their pooch home alone.
-However, travelling with your pets can be an extremely rewarding and fun experience for everyone.
+Many people assume that traveling with dogs is incredibly difficult - if not downright impossible - but don’t want to leave their pooch home alone.
+However, traveling with your pets can be an extremely rewarding and fun experience for everyone.
 You just need to prepare properly and bring along some treats.
-From airplanes to cars and everything else, here are some travel tips to ensure the trip with your pup goes as smoothly as possible.
+From airplanes to cars and everything else, here are some travel tips to help ensure your trip with your pup goes as smoothly as possible.

-Before you hit the road, make sure your dog can handle travelling any time of the year.
-They should be trained to understand and follow basic commands and they should be comfortable staying in their carriers for extended periods of time.
-Travelling can be tough, and a misbehaving dog will only make it harder.
-It will make the trip easier for both of you if your dog is obedient and well-trained.
+Before you hit the road, make sure your dog can understand and follow basic commands and is comfortable staying in their carriers for extended periods of time.
+Traveling can be tough, and a stressed or anxious dog will only make it harder.
+It will make the trip easier for both of you if your dog is well-trained and ready for travel.

 Pack all your essentials in advance so that you don’t need to take trips to the store once you arrive.
-Bringing things like toys, blankets, and beds with you can help keep your dog comfortable.
+Bringing familiar toys and blankets with you can help keep your dog comfortable in their new environment.
 Dogs are creatures of habit that can become anxious when taken out of their routine, so objects that smell like home can soothe them.
-The travel essentials you’ll need for your dog are listed below.
+Here are a list of travel essentials you’ll need when traveling with your dog:

 Food and water bowls